 If a complaint has exhausted the local procedures, SCU will examine if the complaints policy and any other relevant policies were followed in accordance with the provisions set out.
 SCU also examines policies to determine if they adhere to education legislation.
 However, the department will not reinvestigate the substance of the complaint.
 This remains the responsibility of schools.
 If legislative or policy breaches are found, SCU will report them to the school and the complainant and, where necessary, require remedial action to be taken.
-Failure to carry out remedial actions could ultimately result in a formal Direction being issued by the Secretary of State.
+Failure to carry out remedial actions could

-Approved by Governors - Sept 2019 Reviewed (annual): Sept 2024
+Approved by Governors - Sept 2019 Reviewed (annual): Sept 2023